sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 *Disclaimer: we will keep updating the tutorial in the github as the different tools used evolve.*

 *Note: the scripts used in this tutorial are tailored for the Cohen et al example.
 Only small changes are needed in the provided files to fit a new model.
-Another example of the use of the pipeline is presented in the github using Flobak et al model.*
+Another example of the use of the pipeline is presented [here](https://github.com/sysbio-curie/Logical_modelling_pipeline/blob/master/doc/Tutorial_Flobak.md) using Flobak et al model.*

 ## Table of contents
 1. [Material and methods used in the pipeline](#material-and-methods-used-in-the-pipeline)